sleekEagle/pcr_cloud/README.md

 ## Connecting to RDS using this code
-You must have the RDS_credentials.txt file which contains the username, password, port and hostname of RDS instance runing on AWS.
-You can obtain this by loggin into aws console as root and navigating to the RDS instance. \
+You must have the RDS_credentials.txt and s3_credentials.txt files which contains the credential details for this user\
-1. place RDS_credentials.txt file in current directory\
+1. place the credential files in current directory\
 +-- RDS_credentials.txt\
++-- s3_credentials.txt\
 +-- dir1\
 &emsp;|   +--dir2\
 &emsp; &emsp; |   +--dir3 (clone this git repo here)\